aishaxsyed/ISDM-Tut-7-Group-6/Design Thinking approach to address the problem with artefacts.md

 3. Ideate

 In this stage, point of view statements are being transformed into how might we questions.
+This allows us to develop solutions later on.
 These questions are:

 **HMW Statements** - Relationship Managers (RM's)
 - How might we provide support to relationship managers?